MicrosoftDocs/memdocs/sccm/core/plan-design/security/enable-tls-1-2-server.md

 ## <a name="bkmk_wsus"></a> Update Windows Server Update Services (WSUS)

-To support TLS 1.2 for client-server communications in WSUS on Windows Server 2012 and Windows Server 2012 R2, install the following update on the WSUS server:
+To support TLS 1.2 for client-server communications in WSUS, install the following update on the WSUS server:

-- For WSUS server that's running Windows Server 2012, install [update 4022721](https://support.microsoft.com/help/4022721) or a later update.
+- For WSUS server that's running Windows Server 2012, install [update 4022721](https://support.microsoft.com/help/4022721) or a later rollup update.
-- For WSUS server that's running Windows Server 2012 R2, install [update 4022720](https://support.microsoft.com/help/4022720) or a later update.
+- For WSUS server that's running Windows Server 2012 R2, install [update 4022720](https://support.microsoft.com/help/4022720) or a later rollup update.

+TLS 1.2 updates are only needed on Windows Server 2012 and Windows Server 2012 R2 WSUS servers.
+Starting in Windows Server 2016, TLS 1.2 is supported by default for WSUS.

 ## Next steps